 You will now see a list of average monthly search volume for each keyword in that language and country.

-Download and clean up your keyword list
+Download your keyword list

 Click the download button in the top right and select Plan historical metrics to download your keyword list as a .CSV file.